 The beige model of the TI-99/4A usually has the oft-maligned post action keyboard with a membrane contact system contained within which is prone to failure.
 In my first blog post I was both happy and disappointed to find a couple of variants of the beige keyboard which had, respectively, the spring-leaf style contact with full square action and a non-Mitsumi model with the hated membrane contact system.

-Generally the black keyboards are the full square action with spring-lead contacts.
-I a
+Generally the black keyboards are the full square action with spring-lead contact

 I received the UltraSharp 2007FPb this week and tried it with both my Sega Nomad and TI-99/4A.
 There are some significant differences to the UltraSharp 2001FP which I covered before.
 Most importantly, as with the 2001FP the 2007FPb will sync properly to a 240p signal, though also samples it as a 480i signal.

 Dell moved the power supply into the monitor so it only requires the single simple IEC power cable.
-It has the same inputs and outputs as the 2001FP with some additional features, inc
+It has the same inputs and outputs as the 2001FP with some additional features

 Having an affinity for and owning Sega Genesis and Genesis 2 consoles, I found myself intrigued by AtGames' new Sega Genesis Flashback.
 I have experience with AtGames' Sega Genesis Classic and Portable which I found lacking to some degree though usable, but the promises of an updated emulation engine and built-in HDMI were a draw which I could not resist.
 I have spent some time since the November 10 release to give it a whirl and I am far more satisfied than most early reviewers.